logseq/bb-tasks/README.md

 provide useful information to a Logseq user.
 When these scripts use the graph-parser, these scripts start to behave like intelligent assistants as they understand the data in your file as well as the Logseq app does.

-Tasks in this namespace require installing `nbb-logseq` e.g. `npm install -g @logseq/nbb-logseq`.
+Tasks in this namespace require installing `nbb-logseq` e.g. `npm install -g
-They also require the fswatcher pod to be specified in bb.edn's `:pods` e.g. `org.babashka/fswatcher {:version "0.0.3"}`.
+@logseq/nbb-logseq`.
 For the examples in this ns, there is a one time setup of `cd examples && yarn install && cd -`.

 #### `logseq.bb-tasks.nbb.watch/watch`